Lu-Haake/Lu-Haake/README.md

 - 💬 Connect?
 Lets get social @ **https://www.linkedin.com/in/dljohnson1234/**

-I havent held numerous IT positions including software analyst and project management for world market leaders.
+I havent held Numerous IT positions including software analyst and project management for world market leaders.
 I have a wide range of technology experience ranging from microcomputer support to programming in numerous languages utilizing a variety of databases and hardware platforms.

 ### Education